-We find, on this record, that for the reasons discussed above regarding Bowdish/Evans under Ground 1, the facts and holdings of Crish and Nichols apply under this Ground as well.
-See supra Section II.D.2.
-Bell discloses the eculizumab antibody, which is undisputed to be the antibody of claim 2.
-According to Crish, disclosure of eculizumab is the disclosure of the identity of the antibody of claim 2.
-According to Nichols, disclosure of the existence of eculizumab, even as a generic reference to the antibody (like disclosing the preparation of sera of a mixture of unidentified antibodies), is an inherent disclosure of the claimed antibody, even if its precise sequence was unappreciated at the time.
+Thus, applying Crish, Bell's disclosure of eculizumab and its use in treating PNH is the disclosure of the identity of the antibody of claim 1, and its use in the recited method.
+Likewise, applying Nichols, disclosure of the existence of eculizumab, even as a generic reference to the antibody (like disclosing the preparation of sera of a mixture of unidentified antibodies), is an inherent disclosure of the claimed antibody, even if its precise sequence was unappreciated at the time.